SEIR-7-06/project-one/README.md

 * **Code Style** Write professional-looking code.
 Follow the [Airbnb Javascript Styleguide](https://github.com/airbnb/javascript).
 * **Visual Design** Use Flexbox, CSS Grid, Bootstrap, Materialize, Foundation, Skeleton, or another CSS framework to make your front-end snazzy.
 First impressions matter!
 * **Heroku** Deploy your app to Heroku **(we will cover this together)**.
 * **Documentation** Write a README.md that would make an employer excited to hire you.
 Screenshots are encouraged.
-See the [example readme](./example-readme.md) for a suggested structure.
+See the [example readme](./example-readme.md) for a suggested structure, or these examples here: [more readme files](https://git.generalassemb.ly/wc-seir-1207/Project_Planning_Examples).

 ## PLANNING DELIVERABLES